sigsum/sigsum-go/doc/tools.md

 # The `sigsum-key` tool

-The `sigsum-key` can generate new keys, create and verify signatures, and convert between different key formats.
+The `sigsum-key` tool can generate new keys, create and verify signatures, and convert between different key formats.

 ## Key generation